IoT and Node.JS: How to Catch the Opportunity?

 Entering the IoT niche is a path to success.
 No wonder that there are a lot of challenges and traps awaiting on your way – success is never easy to achieve.
 And the first and foremost challenge you should be aware of is security.

-Security is one of the top problems in IoT sphere, and one of the first pitfalls you will stumble upon.
+Security is one of the top problems in the IoT sphere and one of the first pitfalls you will stumble upon.
 So what should you do and how?

 Secure authentication